 Catholic Health Australia has implemented a range of initiatives to support members as they seek to provide pastoral services for patients, residents and their families.

 An action plan with six priorities was finalised to respond to the agreed issues and challenges.
-Click here to access the action plan.
+Click here to access the action plan and the achievements to date.